ghc-proposals/ghc-proposals/proposals/0000-comma_qualified_structures.rst

 Alternative Rule for Commas
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This proposal has synchronized rules with ``ExtraNonTupleCommas`` extension:
+This proposal has synchronized rules with ``ExtraCommas`` extension:

   We allow Leading Comma AND Trailing Comma (in single Structure) but WITHOUT Adjacent Commas.